radeksulc/ibm-bai-workshop/README.md

 # Labs
 ## Lab 1 - Setup BAI events for BPMN, Case and ODM with Kibana dashboards
-Labs showing how to select business data propagated as payload of BAI events from BPMN processes, Cases and ODM Decision Services to BAI.
-After that you can learn how to leverage these data for Kibana Dashboards.
+This lab shows how to select business data propagated as payload of BAI events from BPMN processes, Cases and ODM Decision Services to the BAI.
+After that you can learn how to leverage these data and build Kibana Dashboards for operational management.

 [Labs](labs/swat-containers-baw-odm)

 Duration approx. 4 hours.

 ## Lab 2 - Artificial Intelligence and Machine Learning with BAI
-Labs showing how to use data collected by BAI to train ML models which can be used to make processes and decision logic smarter.
+Set of labs showing how to use data collected by BAI to train ML models which can be used to make processes and decision logic smarter.

 [Labs](labs/ai/README.md)